dgcamacho/so2021/exercises/sheet9.md

 - The benchmarks can be performed using the `Time` class from the lecture material, or using the google (micro) benchmarking suite.

+- Perform the benchmarks with optimization flags enabled for your compiler.